 Here we discuss each of the areas where LEED points can be awarded in association with lighting.
 As previously mentioned, 25 points are possible with sustainable energy management and 80 points are needed (out of a total of 110) if LEED Platinum status it to be achieved.
 Lighting is a significant part of these 25 points.
 We discuss here the details of the various areas where points are awarded in a way we hope will help anyone interested in improving the sustainability of a structure.
 Regardless of whether or not you are interested in actual LEED certification, applying the strategies below will make your building more energy efficient and sustainable.

-If the building owner decides not to use the whole building simulation method, he can choose to instead meet the Prescriptive Compliance Path of the ASHRAE 50% Advanced Energy Design Guide.
+If the building owner decides not to use the whole building simulation method, he can choose to instead meet the Prescriptive Compliance Path of the ASHRAE 90.1-2010 Standard Advanced Energy Design Guide.
 This requires meeting both the mandatory and prescriptive provisions of ASHRAE 2010 standard.
-To achieve this, interior lighting requirements are divided into a set of mandatory requirements, provisions that must be complied with regardless of the quantity of lighting that is installed, and two prescriptive methods for determining the allowed wattage for the building: whole-building and space-by space.
+To achieve this, interior lighting requirements are divided into a set of mandatory requirements (provisions that must be complied with regardless of the quantity of lighting that is installed) and two prescriptive methods for determining the allowed wattage for the building: whole-building and space-by space.

 Through its prescriptive requirements, ASHRAE/IES 90.1-2010 additionally imposes limits on the amount of lighting power installed in the building.
 This is measured in watts per square foot (WPSF) to promote efficient technology and design.
 As stated above, designers have a choice of using the Building Area Method (whole building power allowance) or Space-by-Space Method (individual spaces).

 When using the Space-by-Space Method of compliance with the standard’s prescriptive lighting power allowance requirements, Standard 90.1-2010 offers lighting power adjustment credits based on use of advanced lighting control strategies in certain offices, meeting spaces, education spaces, retail sales areas, and public spaces.
-Qualifying technologies range from manual dimming control to much more complex and specific automatic continuous daylight harvesting dimming with power adjustment factors (applied to the controlled lighting load of 5-30%).
+Qualifying technologies range from manual dimming control to much more complex and specific automatic continuous daylight harvesting dimming (the practice of reducing electric light levels when daylight is present) with power adjustment factors (applied to the controlled lighting load of 5-30%).

 Building Area Method is mainly used for projects where the entire building is for one primary use and/or for single-occupancy types of buildings.
 Space-by-space is more flexible and is used if the building has multiple occupancies/spaces.
 Space-by-space method is often used in these situations because it allows trade-offs between spaces because it compares the total specified lighting wattage for the entire building to the sum of space-by-space allowances.